influxdata/telegraf/plugins/outputs/datadog/README.md

   ## Set http_proxy (telegraf uses the system wide proxy settings if it isn't set)
   # http_proxy_url = "http://localhost:8888"

+  ## Whether to compress the HTTP request body
+  # compress = true

+  ## Interval in seconds to divide counters by for Datadog rates/counters
+  # interval = 10
 ```

 ### Metrics